Tag Archives: health and living

 What Is BH4 Deficiency?

 Infants with BH4 deficiency appear normal at birth.
 Tetrahydrobiopterin (BH4) deficiency is a neurological condition characterized by abnormalities in the production and regeneration of tetrahydrobiopterin.
 Tetrahydrobiopterin, a naturally occurring chemical substance, which helps to enhance the functions of certain enzymes.
-Deficiency of BH4 leads to abnormally high levels of the amino acid, phenylalanine, and low …
+Deficiency of BH4 leads to abnormally high levels of the amino acid, phenylalanine, and low levels of certain neurotransmitters in …

 Read More »